Earn cash back

 After assessing your credit, savings and budget, it’s time to choose a lender and begin the pre-approval process.
 Consider the following as you start to compare lenders:

-- Loan options that fit your financial situation, such as conventional fixed-rate loans, adjustable-rate mortgages (ARMs), jumbo mortgages, FHA and VA loans
+- Loan options.
+Your lender should offer a variety of home loan options, including conventional fixed-rate loans, adjustable-rate mortgages (ARMs), jumbo mortgages, FHA and VA loans.

 The Pre-Approval Process